ajoffrea/ajoffrea/README.md

 ## :v: Hi everyone!
-I'm Alexander Joffre, Data Engineer & Business Intelligence Consultant
+I'm Alexander Joffre, Data Engineer & Full-Stack Web Developer

 ### Professional Profile
 10+ years of experience handling huge datasets and developing web solutions.
 Wide knowledge in relational and non-relational database modeling and querying, ETL and Kimball's methodology.
 I was the technical leader of a team of consultants in the development and implementations of data pipelines to make machine-readable databases ready to be used by the data science team